-- The Investor Relations team reached out to top shareholders during 2023 to discuss the Company's strategic initiatives, ongoing business performance and solicit feedback as part of its shareholder engagement. - The Company's Chief Executive Officer, Chief Financial Officer and Investor Relations team consistently engaged in communication with the Company's shareholders, retail investors, and analysts. - During 2023, the Company met with existing and prospective shareholders through one-on-one and group events, allowing investors to learn about the Company's strategic initiatives and engage with senior management. - The Company continued to gain insights on its practices and policies and received positive feedback relating to the execution of strategy, corporate governance, executive compensation, environmental, health and safety practices, sustainability, and the Company's investor relations activities. - The Company's Chief Financial Officer provides feedback from the shareholder and analyst meetings to the Board on a quarterly basis.
-Additional viewpoints and commentary from shareholders and analysts are incorporated into the Company's comprehensive strategic review which is presented to the Board at least annually.
+- The Investor Relations team reached out to top shareholders during 2023 to discuss the Company's strategic initiatives, ongoing business performance and solicit feedback as part of its shareholder engagement. - .
+The Company's Chief Executive Officer, Chief Financial Officer and Investor Relations team consistently engaged in communication with the Company's shareholders, retail investors, and analysts. - During 2023, the Company met with existing and prospective shareholders through one-on-one and group events, allowing investors to learn about the Company's strategic initiatives and engage with senior management. - The Company continued to gain insights on its practices and policies and received positive feedback relating to the execution of strategy, corporate governance, executive compensation, environmental, health and safety practices, sustainability, and the Company's investor relations activities - The Company's Chief Financial Officer provides feedback from the shareholder and analyst meetings to the Board on a quarterly basis.
+Additional viewpoints and commentary from shareholders and analysts are incorporated into the Company's comprehensive strategic review which is presented to the Board at least annually. - · Seeking approval to amend the Company's Articles of Incorporation to replace all supermajority voting standards with majority voting standards. - Increased board gender diversity in 2024 and undertaking a search for a potential additional gender diverse director.